meierman1/viac_to_portfolio-performance/README.md

 	1. Go to settings
 	2. Search for Applications
 	3. For PDF select "save file"
+2. Log into your VIAC account
-2. For each VIAC portfolio go to Transactions and filter to only display Buy and sell
+3. For each VIAC portfolio go to Transactions and filter to only display Buy and sell transactions
-3. Click on every entry to download the pdf.
+4. Click on every entry to download the pdf.
 Don't worry about duplicates, they are no issue.
-If you miss one, the tool will later tell you.
-So you can go fast!
+If you miss one, the tool will later tell you. _You can go fast!_
-4. Copy all downloaded pdfs into the previously created `pdfs` folder.
-Do not rename them!
+5. Copy all downloaded pdfs into the previously created `pdfs` folder.
+Again, don't bother to remove duplicates.
+Do not rename the files!
 If they have indication in the filename of duplicate downloads (e.g., `(1)`) don't worry about them!

-# Generate csv files
+6. Reset your browser settings to open PDFs again

+## Save your Portfolio as XML

+Since securities importing as csv does not produce historic data for most VIAC funds, this tool can enter them directly into the raw XML portfolio file.
+This is optional.
+If you do not want that or prefer to add them manually, ignore this step.

+1. Open your portfolio, click `Save as -> XML`, save into the same folder as the transactions.json

+_Make sure to keep the original portfolio in the original location as a backup_

+Please note that this may cause double entries in the Securities in case your existing ones have no ISIN entered.
+Make sure to delete possible duplicates before importing transactions.

+# Run the tool

 Now run the python file:

 `py viac_to_pp.py`

 Pay attention to the output!
 If there are warnings or errors, make sure to fix them (e.g., download missing pdf files) and run the script again.
+Don't worry

 # Import all the data